raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 What kinds of tools are we talking about?

 Imagine we try to prove the Pythagorean Theorem from scratch, with no mathematical training.
-This requires intelligence, obviously, but it would be much harder t to prove from scratch than if we'd already had some exposure to plane geometry.
+This requires intelligence, obviously, but there is something else: It is much harder to prove a geometry theorem from first principles, than if we've already had some exposure to plane geometry and can use the notation and methods taught in school.

 The fact is, tools matter for solving problems, and experience with the tools greatly influences your ability to solve problems in a particular domain.

 Solving sequence problems requires intelligence, yes, but it is greatly assisted by experience solving sequence problems and exposure to the tools for solving sequence problems.